Indicio-tech/aries-mobileagent-react-native-old/README.md

 # Aries Mobile Agent React Native (AMA-RN)
-Aries Mobile Agent React Native is an Aries Mobile Agent written to create an interface for managing SSI credentials, mediation, governance frameworks, and other Aries protocols and features.
+Aries Mobile Agent React Native is an open source Aries Mobile Agent written to create a programmatic interface for managing SSI credentials, mediation, governance frameworks, and other Aries protocols and features.
 This project is intended to provide an accessible open source Aries agent within a React Native environment.
 Currently built for Android with iOS support in progress.

+[Aries Bifold](https://github.com/Indicio-tech/aries-bifold)] is a community driven open source mobile app project implementing this library.

 Note: This project was developed in parallel to [this project](https://github.com/animo/aries-mobile-agent-react-native) at Animo.
 We intend to work with the community to address project naming conventions as the number of projects increases within the Aries community.

-### Coming Soon: Quick Start
+### Quick Start - Aries Bifold (Name Under Consideration)
-A part of this project is the development of a sample app that can be used as a reference for AMA-RN usage as well as UI best practices.
-Head to the [AMARN-Sample-App repo](https://github.com/Indicio-tech/aries-mobileagent-react-native-sample-app) for instructions to get started running an agent quickly, including APKs to just walk through the app.
+AMA-RN is utilized in the Mobile App project [Aries Bifold](https://github.com/Indicio-tech/aries-bifold) and is a great quick start to the usage of AMA-RN, and a great place to focus contributions for UI and Apps.

-## Future Work / Roadmap
+## Future Work
+### rn-indy-sdk
+AMA-RN is being actively worked on to utilize [rn-indy-sdk](https://github.com/AbsaOSS/rn-indy-sdk) to help focus and centralize community efforts surrounding Indy SDK exposure to React Native.

+### Roadmap
 - [x] Modify and utilize [updated mediation capabilities](https://github.com/hyperledger/aries-rfcs/blob/master/features/0211-route-coordination/README.md) supported by ACA-Py (added v0.1.0).
 - [ ] Basic Message Protocol Handling
     - [x] Basic Message Protocol Handler (added v0.1.0)
-    - [ ] Basic Message Service (estimated 2/16)
+    - [ ] Basic Message Service (estimated 2/19)
-- [ ] Invitation Generation (estimated 2/11).
+- [ ] Invitation Generation (estimated 2/19).
 - [ ] Identify Dependency Injection / Plugin strategy
     - [ ] Circular dependencies
-- [ ] Credential Issuance (estimated 2/12).
+- [ ] Credential Issuance (estimated 2/19).
-- [ ] Credential Presentation (estimated 2/12).
+- [ ] Credential Presentation (estimated 2/19).
 - [ ] Refactor AMA-RN indy-sdk usage (Utilize and support [rn-indy-sdk](https://github.com/AbsaOSS/rn-indy-sdk))
 - [ ] Add iOS support.
-- [ ] Contribute updates to bring React Native to version 0.63.x
+- [ ] Contribute updates to bring React Native to version 0.63.4
 - [ ] Access and consume machine readable governance frameworks.
 - [ ] Modify storage mechanisms.
     - [ ] Investigate Indy non_secrets database replacement